linhnt31/linhnt31/README.md

 - 👋 Hi, I’m @linhnt31
 - 👀 I’m interested in Networking and Systems, Internet of Things, Federated Learning, and Blockchain-based data sharing.
-- 💞️ I’m looking to collaborate on researching Wireless networking, Blockchain, Federated Learning, and Internet of Things.
+- 💞️ I’m looking to collaborate on researching Cloud computing, Blockchain, Federated Learning, and Internet of Things.
 - 📫 You can reach me via information in my homepage.

 <!---